 - Their texture is crisp and melt in your mouth.

-- These cookies are easy to pack in cookie boxes.
-You’ll definitely want to include them in holiday cookie boxes.
+- You’ll definitely want to include them in holiday cookie boxes.
+For another fun holiday cookie, try these Halloween shortbread cookies!

 - Butter: Use room temperature unsalted butter.